 The photorealist has this significant advantage over a metarealistic colleague.
 The former can compare personal experience with its imitation (counterfeit, not facsimile) at every step along its development.
 Faithfulness to reality guides the programming strategy; it is an unambiguous criterion for choosing techniques.
-Thus for photorealism, Phong shading and anti-aliasing are invariably "better" than mere Gouraud shading and the "jaggies", because it makes the image look more like the photograph of the original, of the "real-thing".
-On the other hand, consider a rendering of what a four-dimensional artist would have to draw on a three-dimensional canvas in order to evoke the same illusion of an impossible figure as the Penrose tribar popularized by Escher[26, 11].
-What does such a 4-D object "really" look like?
-Should it be shaded at all?
-How much do we care about its jaggies?
+Thus for photorealism, Phong shading and anti-aliasing are invariably superior to mere Gouraud shading and the jaggies (aliasing contours), because it makes the image look more like the photograph of the original, the real-thing.
+On the other hand, consider a rendering of what a four-dimensional artist would have to draw on a three-dimensional canvas in order to evoke the same illusion of an impossible figure as the Penrose tribar popularized by Escher[32, 13, 11].
+What does such a 4-D object really and truly look like?
+Should its image be shaded at all?
+How much do we care about the jaggies?
 Actually, we do care.
 But only after the depiction is totally convincing in its raw-and-ready draft.
-Only then, resources permitting, might we engage a computer artist to help us to meet the competition for inclusion in the SIGGRAPH Electronic Theater.
+Only then, resources permitting, might we engage a computer artist to help us to meet the competition for inclusion in it Electronic Theater at SIGGRAPH.1